purijagmohan/rediscacheinnodejs/README.md

 Create a mini redis cache using nodejs(typescript)

 1: Implement a RESP server that can be used to store key value pairs where value is of string format.
 Other format can be added later as extension.
-2: Should be developed as a single threaded model with concurrent requests processed serially to mimic the REDIS server.
-Nodejs therefore makes perfect sense as gives similar capabilities off the shelf.
+2: Should be developed as a single threaded model with concurrent requests processed serially to simulate the REDIS server.
-3: Should store data all in memory with ability to recover stored data in case of a system crash.
+3: Should store data all in memory for superior performance with ability to recover stored data in case of a system restart/crash.
-3: Should evict stale data to handle size issue since it's all inmemory.
+3: Should evict Least Recently Used data to handle size issue since it's all in memory.
+3: Should auto clean up the cache for expired key/Value pairs

 # How to access
 1: Start the server :